 10 Ways to Avoid Losing Intellectual Property Assets

-In my role as an attorney representing emerging growth technology companies, I spend a lot of time talking to and working with entrepreneurs as they prepare to start new companies.
-This is the last in a series of five posts that I will write exploring some of the legal and practical business issues that aspiring entrepreneurs need to understand as they begin this process.
+In our role as attorneys representing emerging growth technology companies, we spend a lot of time talking to and working with entrepreneurs as they prepare to start new companies.
+This is the last in a series of five articles that will explore some of the legal and practical business issues that aspiring entrepreneurs need to understand as they begin this process.

 Picking up where we left off last time, your company is now formed and properly capitalized.
 You have a great product in development and you are excited about the world of possibilities before you.
 As you have been adding new employees to the company, you are starting to get nervous about protecting your intellectual property, which is your most valuable asset.
 Here are 10 ways that you can avoid losing your intellectual property assets: